lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/create-read-article-tool.md

 Every tool has a default input example that can be overridden.

 The page is then summarized using text extraction.
-It is split recursively until the chunks are small enough for Chat GPT to handle.
+It is split recursively until the chunks are small enough for `gpt-3.5-turbo` to handle.
-Chat GPT is used to generate a summary for each chunk and the concatenated summaries.
+`gpt-3.5-turbo` is used to generate a summary for each chunk and the concatenated summaries.

 `$.prompt.extractChatPrompt()`, which is part of JS Agent, contains the following prompt: